pbozeman/xipd/README.md

 advanced simulation, or potentially taking mutual capacitance or inductance into account.

+>[!Note]
-This version computes the average of the min and max delays reported by Vivado.
+> This version uses the average of the min and max delays reported by Vivado.

+---

 ### Length Calculation